sai-krishna-msk/ML_Firewall/README.md

-- After you have seen the possible exploits test it with the model by quitting the present server and running server with the model
+- After witnessing the  possible exploits, Stop the current server and test it with server equipped with ML model

   ```python
   python mlFirewall.py
   ```

-### Note:

-- For making it more understandable  when every you enter name of a product, The SQL query which the server is going to send to the database is being appended to the file names "test.sql"  (You can see in Realtime how your enter is going to effect the SQL query)